craftingcity/The-Known-World/An Ode to My Love.md

 "Whatever could you mean?
 I am inculpable, for I am enigma and unknowable."

 A poor retort, and she knows it, but it is accepted for everyone to hear.
 The Hunter knows better, though.
-She has been caught, a glimpse of the Hunter has been revealed for who she really is.
+She has been caught, a glimpse of her has been revealed for who she really is.
-A hound, a slobbering mutt at that, but a dog smart enough to wriggle and run when she's being caught.
+A bloodhound, a slobbering mutt, but a dog smart enough to wriggle and run when she's caught.

 The Mouse lets her free.
 Whether she knows it or not, she has left a mark on her Prey.

 The moment is fleeting, a whisper on the wind of a late night illuminated in a soft orange glow.
 Together, they share a moment of doubt.
 Was it real?
 It was only feeling, so it could be as fictitious as either of them needed it to be, but - now we know.
 This moment is the beginning of everything.

 The Dog waits.
-She still thinks of herself as a Hunter, a Predator on the Prowl, but those titles were stripped from her as soon as she got caught and marked.
+She still thinks of herself as a Hunter, a Predator on the prowl, but those titles were stripped from her as soon as she got caught and marked.

 And then she sees it.
-In her mind... it's another challenge.
+In her mind, it's another challenge.
 A fight, one she would happily take, and would be happier to win.
 At the very least, it is an opportunity.
-A
+A rude opportunity, but... who could blame her.

-One of the former, those who can, the lingering few roaming the edge of the fire, has made a mistake.
+One of the former, those who can, the lingering few roaming the edge of the fire, made a mistake.
 He might never recognize it, but he crossed an invisible boundary.
+It was drawn somehow, and she cannot act but to defend it.
-Perhaps one drawn only in the Dog's
+Perhaps it was drawn by the mark, or perhaps in historic code, or maybe it was only ever drawn in the Dog's mind - but nonetheless - she found his presence insufferable.

+The Mouse has her space, and it will be respected.

+And so the Dog sat by the Mouse and growled.
+She bared her teeth at the interloper, seething with the need to defend her claim - or the one who has claimed her?
+It doesn't matter, the Dog can't think anymore.
+She can only act.
+It seems to work, and as soon as it began, the night is over.

+She can't help it.
+The mark left by the Predator she found that night itches.
+It feels too good not to scratch.

+Timid, scarred, and more vulnerable than she has ever wanted to be, she approaches the Mouse some time later.

+"Would you run?" she asks her.

+"If I wanted to stay" she clarifies.